 To provide effective emotional support to the patient and family, health care professionals must understand and cope with their own feelings about terminal illness and death and seek assistance with grieving and in developing a personal philosophy about dying and death.
 They will then be better able to listen sensitively to patients' concerns, to offer genuine understanding and comfort, and to help patients and family work through their grief.

-Carcinoma of the uterine cervix, Kaposi sarcoma, or non-Hodgkin lymphoma.
+Carcinoma of the uterine cervix, Kaposi sarcoma, and some aggressive forms of Non-Hodgkin's lymphoma.

 A malignancy that arises in the cells of the urinary bladder.
 In Western nations, most of the cases are transitional cell carcinomas.
 Common causes include cigarette smoking, occupational exposure to carcinogens, or chronic bladder infection.
 Symptoms of bladder cancer may include painful urination, bloody urination, or frequent or urgent urination.
 Depending on the extent of invasion or spread of the tumor, it may be treated with endoscopy, surgery, chemotherapy, or immunotherapy.

-In 2013 the NCI estimated that approx. 72,500 people would be diagnosed with bladder cancer and that more than 15,000 would die of the disease.
+In 2019 the NCI estimated that approx. 80,500 people would be diagnosed with bladder cancer, and that more than 17,500 would die of the disease.

 Patients who have been treated for bladder cancer can be monitored for recurrence of the disease by evaluating their urine for the presence of chromosomes 3, 7, 9p21, and 17, or for fibrin and fibrinogen.

 Any malignancy of bone tissue.
 Primary bone tumors (such as osteosarcomas) are rare in adults; they are seen more often in children and adolescents.
 Secondary or metastatic bone tumors are far more common.
 Tumors arising in other areas of the body that metastasize to the bones most often spread from organs such as the prostate or the breast.